hydpy-dev/hydpy/hydpy/docs/rst/how_to.rst

 in which we define a single value for the unit hydrograph memory sequence
 |rconc_logs.QUH|).

-Finally, we define all model input series.  |lland_v1| receives external meteorological input only, which we make available via the |IOSequence.series|
+Finally, we define all model input series.  |lland_dd| receives external meteorological input only, which we make available via the |IOSequence.series|
 property of the relevant |InputSequence| objects (here we pass hard-coded values to, for example, the precipitation sequence |lland_inputs.Nied|).